dakshces/Web-Browser/README.md

     * Click on Finish

 * Run
+    * Navigate to src/renderingengine/Main.java

-    * Right-click on Main.java in src folder
+    * Right-click on Main.java
     * Run As > Java Application
+      * The default settings render the homepage of [Professor Jennifer Paulhus](https://paulhus.math.grinnell.edu/) with her permission.
+      * Instructions on rendering other websites as well as locally stored websites can be found in the documentation within the Main.java file in the src folder.

 ## Authors